Witiko/doctoral-thesis/main.md

-In 2009, @cormack2009reciprocal developed the reciprocal rank fusion technique and showed that it achieved better accuracy than any individual system on five out of five information retrieval tasks and that it achieved state-of-the-art accuracy on three out of five information retrieval tasks.
+In 2009, @cormack2009reciprocal developed the reciprocal rank fusion technique and showed that it achieved better accuracy than any individual system on five out of five information retrieval tasks.
+It achieved state-of-the-art accuracy on three out of five information retrieval tasks.
 However, they did not evaluate their rank-based fusion technique on math information retrieval.